Australia First Home Buyers Grant Calculator 2026

 $0

-What Is the First Home Owner Grant (FHOG) in the Australia?
+What Is the First Home Owner Grant (FHOG) in Australia?

-The First Home Owner Grant (FHOG) is a one-off, tax-free government grant for first home buyers in Australia, funded and administered by each state and territory government.
-The scheme was introduced on 1 July 2000 to offset the GST impact on home ownership and remains one of the most significant forms of first home buyer assistance available today.
-Because each state manages the FHOG independently, first home buyer grant amounts, property price caps, and eligible property types vary considerably depending on where you buy.
+The First Home Owner Grant (FHOG) is a one-off, tax-free payment for eligible first home buyers, funded and administered by each state and territory government.
+It was introduced on 1 July 2000 to offset the GST impact on home ownership and is still one of the largest single pieces of first home buyer assistance available.
+Because every state runs its own version, the grant amount, property price caps, and eligible property types vary considerably depending on where you buy.

-In 2025 and 2026, the first home buyers grant Australia-wide ranges from $10,000 in NSW, VIC and WA, to $15,000 in SA, $30,000 in QLD and Tasmania, and as high as $50,000 in the Northern Territory for eligible new home builds.
-The ACT does not offer a direct cash grant but provides eligible buyers with a stamp duty exemption for first home buyers worth up to $35,238 through the Home Buyer Concession Scheme.
+In 2025 and 2026 the grant ranges from $10,000 in NSW, VIC and WA, to $15,000 in SA, $30,000 in QLD and Tasmania, and up to $50,000 in the Northern Territory for eligible new homes.
+The ACT does not pay a cash grant; instead it gives eligible buyers a stamp duty concession worth up to $35,238 through the Home Buyer Concession Scheme.

-The FHOG is separate from federal first home buyer schemes including the First Home Guarantee (FHBG), which removes the need for Lenders Mortgage Insurance (LMI) on a 5% deposit, and the First Home Super Saver Scheme (FHSS), which allows buyers to withdraw up to $50,000 in voluntary super contributions toward a first home buyer deposit.
-In most cases, eligible buyers can stack multiple schemes to significantly reduce upfront costs when buying their first home in Australia.
+The FHOG is separate from the federal schemes: the First Home Guarantee (renamed the Australian Government 5% Deposit Scheme in October 2025), which lets you buy with a 5% deposit and no Lenders Mortgage Insurance, and the First Home Super Saver Scheme (FHSS), which lets you withdraw up to $50,000 of voluntary super toward your deposit.
+In most cases eligible buyers can combine several of these to cut their upfront costs significantly.[gov]

-Australia First Home Buyers Grant by State and Territory 2025/2026
+First Home Owner Grant Amount by State and Territory (2025–26)

-The table below summarises the current first home owner grant amount by state across Australia.
-Use our FHOG calculator above to check your specific eligibility and estimate your total first home buyer government assistance including stamp duty savings.
+The table below summarises the current grant, price cap, and stamp duty concession in each state and territory.
+Use the calculator above to check your specific eligibility and estimate your total government assistance, including the stamp duty saving.

 | State / Territory | Grant Amount | Property Price Cap | Eligible Property Types | Stamp Duty Concession |